Markieautarkie/markieautarkie.github.io/_posts/projects/mantaray/2022-07-30-building-a-ray-tracer-part-3-intersection-galore.md

 _Mr.
 Blue Sky, meet Mr. Green Field._

 ## Abstraction
 Sweet, we implemented a way to intersect a ray with a plane.
-But what if we want to check several planes?
+But what if we want to check *several* planes?
 Do we need to describe a specific condition for each of them?
 What happens when we also want to add spheres or triangles as intersectable primitives?
-If we carry on by programming them all out one by one, we'll end up with an unmanageable mess of spaghetti code, which will be impossible to maintain or alter in the future...
+If we carry on like this, we'll end up with an unmanageable mess of spaghetti code which would be hard to maintain in the future...

-Luckily, many *object-oriented programming languages* such as *C++* have built-in features to built in some layers of abstraction.
-If we think about it, we don't really care *what* a ray intersects with; there should just be function defined for each primitive which handles the intersection for us.
+Luckily, many *object-oriented programming languages* such as *C++* have built-in features to add layers of abstraction.
+If we think about it, we don't really care about *what* a ray intersects with; there should just be function defined for each primitive which handles that intersection for us.
 As such, each of the primitives/objects we implement needs some kind of intersection method.
-Furthermore, we should keep track of some variables that describe the intersection, like the intersection point, the normal vector at that intersection and the value for $t$ at that intersection.
+Furthermore, we should track a set of variables that describes the intersection, like the *intersection point*, the *normal vector* at that intersection and the value for $t$ at that intersection.
 Time to cram all this stuff in an abstract, *intersectable* class:

 ```c++
 #pragma once